Attentional control: Childhood

 As the frontal lobes mature, children's capacity to exercise attentional control increases, although attentional control abilities remain much poorer in children than they do in adults.
 Some children show impaired development of attentional control abilities, thought to arise from the relatively slower development of frontal areas of the brain, which sometimes results in a diagnosis of Attention Deficit Hyperactivity Disorder (ADHD).

 Elderly

 Some studies of aging and cognition focus on working memory processes and declines in attentional control.
 One study used fMRI measures during a Stroop task comparing neural activity of attentional control in younger (21–27 years) and older participants (60–75 years).
 Conditions included increased competition and increased conflict.
 Results showed evidence of decreases in responsiveness in brain areas associated with attentional control for the older group.
 This result suggests that older people may have decreases in their ability to utilize attentional control in their everyday lives.

+A major contributor to age-related decreased attentional control includes the weight of the brain.
+Several studies conclude that the brain experiences rapid weight loss after the age of 60.
+This loss of brain weight results from a decrease in cerebral white matter and gray matter.
+White matter is the area in the brain responsible for exchanging information between gray matter areas.
+Gray matter tissue in the central nervous system enables individuals to interact with the world and carry out highly skilled functions.
+Studies reveal that individuals who engage in physical activity increase the cortical volume of gray matter later in life, preventing age-related atrophy and promoting attentional control.
+However, because most individuals' brains undergo pathological changes after the age of 80 or develop cardiac disease, neuron loss occurs and the brain volume decreases.